Presidio and San Francisco History

 If you drive, you’ll find plenty of parking at $9 per day.

 The San Francisco Presidio is open, green, and uncrowded.
 The park adds new museum exhibits, special events, walks, talks, recreational activities, and new menus frequently.
 It’s idyllic for people of all ages, interest, and abilities.
+The new theatre offers even more activities to enjoy in this historic place.

 For more details on Presidio activities, special events, lodging, and food, visit www.presidio.gov